ivyliyuxuan/LI-YUXUAN-TSWD-Portfolio/Final Project Part I.md

 [11]: [Who receives paid vacations? : U.s. Bureau of Labor Statistics](https://www.bls.gov/ebs/factsheets/paid-vacations.htm) <br>

+# Method and Medium
+The chart of final project will be designed and created with Tebleau, Inforgram, Flourish and Canva.
+The final deliverables will be an interactive stand-alone project created with Shorthand.
+Each of the scenarios depicted above will have one or two pages on the final Shorthand website.
+Interaction and movement between pages will be used to promote interactivity and engagement with potential audiences.
+Moreover, key information will be highlighted through the use of color. <br>

 [^1]: Statistics on working time: The ILO Department of Statistics, https://ilostat.ilo.org/topics/working-time/